userquin/vue-router-api/README.md

 Unexpected result, using the [dom-navigation](https://github.com/virtualstate/navigation?tab=readme-ov-file#polyfill) polyfill, we are able to detect the back and forward buttons in Firefox (Safari not yet tested), but the navigation not being fired, so the view is not changing.

-If you want to disable the `dom-navigation` polyfill, just remove the script module in the index.html page.
+If you want to enable or disable the `dom-navigation` polyfill, just add or remove the script module in the index.html page.